 - 5% check the news

 - 14% check social media (most likely Instagram)

 Additionally, these email-first individuals are said to be more task-oriented online than the people who start their day on Facebook, Instagram, or Twitter.
 In other words, they are more likely to approach online interactions with specific goals in mind, like finding deals, promotions, or new product information.

 But with the rise of mobile, consumers have ready access to both email and social media.
 This means that while users head to their email first, social media isn’t long after for those who use it.

-So, perhaps a better measure of each platform’s marketing usefulness would be how consumers use the platform to communicate.
+So, perhaps a better measure of each platform’s marketing usefulness would be how consumers use the social media platform to communicate.

 It turns out that 60% of consumers subscribe to a brand’s email list to receive promotional messages compared to 20% of consumers who will follow brands on social media to get deals.
 That’s great news for email marketers!

 Which Drives More Sales: Email or Social Media?

 We know that 60% of consumers sign up for brand emails with the expectation of getting promotional emails in their inbox, but the same can’t be said for the 20% of folks who follow brands on social media.